Bryan Bennett: Professional career

 Bennett signed with the Indianapolis Colts as an undrafted free agent on May 4, 2015 until he was released during final roster cuts on September 5, 2015.

-Winnipeg Blue Bombers

 He was later signed to the practice roster by the Winnipeg Blue Bombers on October 22, 2015.

-Saskatchewan Roughriders

 On November 28, 2016, Bennett signed with the Saskatchewan Roughriders (CFL).
 During the Riders 2017 training camp Bennett battled former NFL quarterback Vince Young and Canadian Brandon Bridge for the backup quarterback position behind veteran Kevin Glenn.
 Bennet was released by the Roughriders on June 17, 2017, as the team trimmed its roster down for the start of the season.

-Winnipeg Blue Bombers (II)

-Bennett returned to the Winnipeg Blue Bombers when he signed with the team on May 24, 2018, at the start of training camp.
+Bennett returned to the Blue Bombers when he signed with the team on May 24, 2018, at the start of training camp.

-Saskatchewan Roughriders (II)

-Bennett was signed by the Saskatchewan Roughriders on June 17, 2019.
+Bennett was signed by the Roughriders on June 17, 2019.
 He dressed in 17 regular season games as the short-yardage quarterback, attempting no passes, but rushed the ball 16 times for 69 yards and one touchdown.
 During the following off-season, on April 8, 2020, he was released.